Key Takeaways

 France was among the first European countries to adopt sericulture in the Middle Ages.
 Cities like Lyon or Nîmes became renowned centers of silk production and trade.

-Today there are a few artisanal farms perpetuating the tradition, but French production no longer has much weight compared to Asia.
+Today there are a few artisanal breeding farms perpetuating the tradition, but French production no longer has much weight compared to Asia.
 Efforts are being made to revive and modernize the sector.

 The future of silk in France: innovations and challenges